Attend a Council of Governors' meeting

 Stephanie Pomeroy, Staff Governor

-She is passionate about the health and wellbeing of her colleagues.
-This is something she also supports in her role as fundraising manager.
-To enable her to support her colleagues and help them to reach their full potential she has trained as a transformational coach.
-She is also a mental health first aider.
+As fundraising manager, Steph is keen to support the health and wellbeing of our colleagues.
+To help colleagues to reach their full potential, she trained as a transformational coach.
+Steph is also a mental health first-aider.

 Alison Shaw, East Constituency Governor